agencyenterprise/aeboilerplate/README.md

 ## Features

-:poop: `Add a little bit of detail for each point and clean up` :poop:
+:poop: `Add a little bit more detail, if necessary, for the following points and clean up` :poop:

 * **Easy to setup**
-	* Initial setup is as simple as running a single command
+	* Initial setup is as simple as running a single command.
 * **Opinionated**
-	* We spent a lot of time thinking about which technologies would allow us to build applications out more quickly and guardrails to keep our codebase neat and maintainable.
+	* We spent a lot of time thinking about which technologies would allow us to build applications out more quickly with guardrails in place to keep our codebase tidy and maintainable.
 * **Lightweight**
-	* It’s easy to fall into the trap of wanting to use all the latest tools out there to bootstrap your application without realizing that we’re adding unnecessary complexity and bloat.
-We’ve stripped down the boilerplate to include only what we consider essential in starting a project.
+	* ~~It’s easy to fall into the trap of wanting to use all the latest tools out there to bootstrap your application, without realizing that we’re adding unnecessary complexity and bloat.~~ We’ve stripped down the boilerplate to include only what we consider essential in starting a project.
-  * :poop: `Would you consider the boilerplate lightweight?
-If so, what's a better way of highlighting how light it is?
-I ask because above we say that it's lightweight, but then it also says how it comes with all these features prepackaged.` :poop:
 * **Customizable**
-	* Localized configurations for easier management
+	* Configurations are localized for easier management.
-  * :poop: `What are some other things we can say here?` :poop:

 The boilerplate uses the following technologies: